By eating a low-carb, ketogenic diet, I completely eliminated my daily night terrors and have continued to improve my sleep quality.

 - Magnesium supplementation: Most people are deficient in magnesium, an essential component in many bodily functions.
 Supplementing with magnesium has been the cornerstone of deep sleep for Ryan and me.
 We use and love Triple Calm Magnesium, which we buy on Amazon.

 - Black-out curtains: We recently invested in some black-out curtains to cover the two windows in our bedroom.
 Once installed, we instantly realized how bright our bedroom previously was.
 With the curtains up, our room is pitch black.

 - “Sleep With Me” podcast: We listen to Scooter “drone on” (his words, not mine) every single night.
 If you’ve never listened to the “Sleep With Me” podcast before, try it every night for one week.
-The first couple of nights might be a little weird, but you’ll get used to it and eventually, you’ll never be able to fall asleep without him!
+The first couple of nights can be a little weird, but it gets better!
+Next thing you know, you can’t fall asleep without him!

 On the opposite side of the spectrum, some people experience insomnia-like symptoms when following a ketogenic diet.
-If this is you, I cannot recommend supplementing with electrolytes enough, especially a good form of magnesium (like magnesium glycinate, which is found in Triple Calm Magnesium).
+If so, then I cannot recommend supplementing with electrolytes enough, especially a good form of magnesium (like magnesium glycinate found in Triple Calm Magnesium).

 When my body is low in electrolytes, I experience insomnia and a terrible case of Restless Leg Syndrome.
 Electrolytes are ESSENTIAL.
 Do not ignore them, especially in the beginning stages of transitioning to a low-carb diet.